meilisearch/documentation/learn/advanced/faceted_search.md

 Meilisearch ignores numeric strings like `"21"` when computing `facetStats`.
 :::

-The following response shows the lowest and highest book ratings when searching for `"classics"`:
+The following response shows the lowest and highest book ratings when searching for `"classic"`:

 ```json
 {